google/deepvariant/docs/pangenome-aware-metrics.md

 # Runtime and accuracy metrics for Pangenome-aware DeepVariant

+## How to reproduce the metrics on this page

+We report runtime with a n1-highmem-96 machine, and we ran with `--num_shards 50` to avoid OOM.

+This is NOT the fastest or cheapest configuration.
+We plan to improve the high memory usage in the future.

 ## WGS (Illumina)

 BAM: We used the VG Giraffe mapped BAM file.
 You can find it in: